Generic Name: naproxen and pseudoephedrine (na PROX en and soo doe e FED rin)

-What should I avoid while taking Sudafed PSE (naproxen and pseudoephedrine)?
+What should I avoid while taking Sudafed PSE?

 Avoid drinking alcohol.
 It may increase your risk of stomach bleeding.

-Avoid taking aspirin while you are taking naproxen and pseudoephedrine.
+Avoid taking aspirin while you are taking Sudafed PSE.

 Ask a doctor or pharmacist before using any other cold, allergy, or pain medicine.
-Many medicines available over the counter contain aspirin or other medicines similar to naproxen.
-Taking certain products together can cause you to get too much of this type of medication.
-Check the label to see if a medicine contains aspirin, ibuprofen, ketoprofen, or naproxen.
+Many medicines available over the counter contain naproxen, pseudoephedrine, or similar medicines.
+Taking certain products together can cause you to get too much of these medicines.

 Stop using this medicine and call your doctor at once if you have: